 - 6.2.
 It is hereby clarified, that in no event shall Employee place a lien on the Vehicle (in connection with any alleged debt or obligation of BioLine towards Employee, or for any other reason). - 6.3.
-If, prior to the expiration of the Term, Employee voluntarily terminates his/her employment or BioLine terminates Employee's employment for Cause (as such term is defined in the Employment Agreement), Employee shall reimburse BioLine for any charges or penalties BioLine may suffer due to the early termination of the lease for the Vehicle; provided, however, that the amount of such penalty shall not exceed (i) the Lease Payment multiplied by three (3) in the event of termination prior to the first anniversary of the Effective Date, (ii) the Lease Payment multiplied by two (2) in the event of termination following the first anniversary of the Effective Date, and prior to the second anniversary of the Effective Date, and prior to the third anniversary of the Effective Date, shall not ot the third anniversary of the Effective Date, shall not exceed for the Vehicle; second anniversary of the Effective Date, and prior to the third anniversary of the Effective Date, shall not exceed the third anniversary of the Effective Date, shall not exceed the third anniversary of the Effective Date, shall not exceed the third anniversary of the Effective Date, and prior to the third anniversary of the Effective Date, and prior to the third anniversary of the Effective Date, shall not exceed the third anniversary of the Effective Date, and prior to the third anniversary of the Effective Date, and prior to the third anniversary of the Effective Date. - 6.4.
+If, prior to the expiration of the Term, Employee voluntarily terminates his/her employment or BioLine terminates Employee's employment for Cause (as such term is defined in the Employment Agreement), Employee shall reimburse BioLine for any charges or penalties BioLine may suffer due to the early termination of the lease for the Vehicle; provided, however, that the amount of such penalty shall not exceed (i) the Lease Payment multiplied by three (3) in the event of termination prior to the first anniversary of the Effective Date, (ii) the Lease Payment multiplied by two (2) in the event of termination following the first anniversary of the Effective Date, and prior to the second anniversary of the Effective Date, and prior to the third anniversary of the Effective Date.
+Such funds will be withheld from Employee's salary. - 6.4.
 Employee shall not be entitled to use a Company Car during unpaid leaves or absences, unless specifically approved by BioLine in writing.

-7. General
+General